douglascraigschmidt/LiveLessons/Reactor/README.md

 . ex2 - This example is currently just a placeholder for random things
         I'm playing around with for Project Reactor.
 It's likely to change radically from time to time.

+. ex3 - This program applies Project Reactor features to implement
+        hybrid push/pull backpressure between a publisher and a subscriber running in different threads/schedulers.
+This
+        program also measures the performance of checking random numbers for primality with and without a memoizer based on Java ConcurrentHashMap.
+In addition, it demonstrates the use of slicing with the Flux takeWhile() and skipWhile() operations.